 The program provides 2 free services for eligible small businesses:

-1. Business Energy Advice
+Business Energy Advice

+An energy advisory service that delivers face-to-face, phone and digital advice to small businesses across Australia.
 This service helps small businesses understand their energy savings opportunities, choose the best energy plan for their business, and receive tailored advice on energy efficiency opportunities best suited to their industry.

-2. Small Business Energy Check
+Small Business Energy Check

-The Small Business Energy Check is tailored for small businesses with fewer than 20 staff operating anywhere in Australia.
+The Small Business Energy Check tool is available at checkyourenergyspend.com.au.
+It is tailored for small businesses with up to 20 staff, operating anywhere in Australia.
+You can use it as many times as you like, no registration is required.
 It can also be used by advisers to small business, such as accountants, bookkeepers and energy experts.

 With a recent energy bill and some basic information about your industry and business size in hand, completing the check takes a couple of minutes.
-The tool is available at checkyourenergyspend.com.au.

 Australian Small Business and Family Enterprise Ombudsman Australian Government